John L. Hunt, Associate Professor, Biology

 School of Mathematical and Natural Sciences, 397 University Drive, P.O.
 Box 3480

 University of Arkansas-Monticello, Monticello, Arkansas 71656

-Biology is the study of living things.
 My job as a biology instructor is to try to convey the beauty and complexity of life to my students.
 Because biology is exciting and fascinating to most people, all I have to do is keep from turning it into a boring recitation of facts and terms.
-I try as hard as I can not to squeeze the life out of biology.
-I teach several classes in the biological sciences; to see a list of the classes I teach, click the button below.
+I try as hard as I can not to squeeze the life out of the science.
+To see a list of the classes I teach, click the button below.

 I am a Pre-Med Advisor for the UAM School of Mathematical and Natural Sciences.
 Click the button below for further information.
 I advise students pursuing a degree in Biology, Organismal Biology, Natural Science, or a double major in Biology and Biochemistry.
 I also advise students who wish to obtain a Biology degree before applying to dental school or veterinary school.
 I am the UAM Faculty Representative for the Barry M. Goldwater Scholarship Program.
 If you would like to learn more about this scholarship opportunity, visit their website, or contact me by e-mail or phone.